pranatisreya/Smart_Exit/README.md

 To work with MERN stack, you need to install the necessary software and tools on your development machine.
 These include MongoDB, Node.js, and a code editor or IDE.

 Here’s a basic example of how to create a MERN stack application:
 Start by creating a new folder for your project and navigating to it in your terminal.

 Run the following command to initialize a new Node.js project: npm init -y

 Install the necessary packages using the following commands: npm install express mongoose npm install -D nodemon

 Create a new folder named ”client” inside your project folder.
 This will be the root folder for your React application.
 Inside the ”client” folder, create a new React app using the following command: npx create-react-app .

-Install Axios to make HTTP requests from your React application to your Express server: npm install axios
+Install Axios to make HTTP requests from your React application to your Express server:
+npm install axios

-Start your Express server by running the following command: nodemon server.js
+Start your Express server by running the following command:
+nodemon server.js

 Finally, start your React application by running the following command: npm start

-Department of Information Technology 15
+ 15
 MERN stack application is now up and running.
 Now we can start building your web application using MongoDB for the database, Express for the server, and React for the user interface.

 Version Control: Familiarity with version control systems, such as Git, for managing code and collaborating with other developers.
 Server Management: Knowledge of server management, including server configuration, security measures, and scaling to accommodate traffic spikes.